vmware-tanzu/tanzu-dev-portal/content/tv/talk/95/index.md

 ---
 type: "tv-episode"
-title: "Tanzu Talk: what is Tanzu?
-A quick overview of VMware's kubernetes distros and suites"
+title: "Tanzu Talk: What is Tanzu?
+A Quick Overview of VMware's Kubernetes Distros and Suites"
-description: "Tanzu Talk: what is Tanzu?
-A quick overview of VMware's kubernetes distros and suites"
+description: "Tanzu Talk: What is Tanzu?
+A Quick Overview of VMware's Kubernetes Distros and Suites"
 episode: "95"
 aliases: ["0095"]
 publishdate: "2020-04-01T00:00:00-07:00"